-Specialists have a wide knowledge of the area and have deep contacts to the local population and travel industry.
+Specialists have a wide knowledge of the area and have deep contacts with the local population and travel industry.

 Specialists add value to a reservation by explaining your options so that the experience you have once on your trip is the experience you had been envisioning.

-You speak to one person when making your travel arrangements and not to whomever answers the phone.
+You speak to one person when making your travel arrangements and not to whoever answers the phone.